jlangch/venice/doc/readme/excel.md

 *Note:* Use Venice 1.12.34+ or newer to have all features demonstrated here available.

-Run this script from the REPL to download the newest Apache POI 5.2.x
+Run this script from the REPL to download the Apache POI 5.3.0
 libraries:

 ```clojure